 How to: Travel on a Budget

 We’ve certainly touched on different techniques for efficient, economical travel in the past but we we know this is a topic that is SO important to young and budget-conscious travelers that we’ve decided to compile some of our best tips here.
-We at Sincerely, Spain by no means believe you have to be rich to enjoy all of the wonders and discoveries that travel has to offer.
+Here at Sincerely, Spain we do not believe that you have to be rich to enjoy all of the wonders and discoveries that travel has to offer.
 On the contrary, there are many simple things you can do to keep your travel costs to a minimum (and perhaps your travel frequency to a maximum)!
 Here are our top sixteen tips:

 Planning your trip